MigashaneVictoire/new_york_city_dog_bites/README.md

 # Steps to Reproduce
   * Clone this repo
-  * Acquire the data
-  * Put the data in the same file as cloned repo
+  * Run the aquire.ipynb and prepare.ipynb (Must to download necessary files)
   * Run the final_report notebook

 # Conclusions